-*Trigger Warning: This novel (and review) covers topics including sexual assault and eating disorders.*
+Trigger Warning: This novel and review discuss the following: sexual assault, depression, eating disorders.

 Where do you start with a book as heavy as Hunger?

 From the very first chapter, Gay describes her auto-biography as “not a success story.”
 Instead, she describes her life as what it was like before and after she was sexually assaulted and raped as a teen in a brutally honest timeline in which she coped and survived, and continues to do so.
 Much of the time, her choice coping mechanism was eating.

 “I ate and ate and ate in the hopes that if I made myself big, my body would be safe.
 I buried the girl I was because she ran into all kinds of trouble.
 I tried to erase every memory of her, but she is still there, somewhere. . . .
 I was trapped in my body, one that I barely recognized or understood, but at least I was safe.”

 She then recounts how the shame and guilt she carried followed her throughout the stages of her life- through school, college, relationships.
 She never told her parents about the rape, and all they ever noticed was her increasing body weight- in which they continuously monitored and suggested every diet under the sun to help Gay with her “little problem”.
 Desperate, there was a period of time when Gay decided that to both comfort herself and yet please those that wanted her to lose weight, she became a bulimic for two years- and only a few people noticed.
 She struggled to find the balance between feeling safe and comfortable in her own body, and feeling comfortable in the world around her.